-Credit Balances: If a credit balance is created as a result of the R2T4 calculation and/or PWD after all allowable charges are paid on the student's account, it will be issued as soon as possible and no later than 14 days.
+Credit Balances: If a credit balance exists at the time of withdraw, Tri-C will not process the refund until after the R2T4 calculation is done.
+If a credit balance remains or is created after the R2T4 calculation is completed and/or a PWD has been made, after all allowable charges are paid on the student's account, a refund will be issued as soon as possible and no later than 14 days.